 There are 2 standard Shiplap pattern profiles

 1. Ship-lap Pattern: Square Edge

 2. Ship-lap Pattern: Beveled Edge

 In the last few years a modification to the standard Shiplap "Flush Joint" profile has gained in prominance.
-Sometimes called Shadow Gap, Shadow Profile, Shadow Line, Small Reveal
+Sometimes called Nickel Gap, Shadow Gap, Shadow Profile, Shadow Line, Small Reveal

 and "Thin Line" this is a custom milled shiplap profile that includes a narrow gap where the boards overlap.
 When installed a "shadow" effect is created.